 – A lot of people want to learn how to analyze their own data so we provide them with a toolbox for it.

 Name: Anna Johansson

-Profession: Bioinformatician at SciLifeLab’s facility Bioinformatics Long-term Support (WABI).
+Profession: Bioinformatician at SciLifeLab’s unit Bioinformatics Long-term Support (WABI).

 Leisure activities/hobbies: Playing rugby and being outdoors, running, mountain biking, hiking and skiing.